 Dressed in footed pajamas, our toddler son held the side of his crib and stared longingly over the rail.
 He chewed and adjusted the pacifier perched on his lips, hung his head in defeat, and whispered his first complete sentence.
 “Trapped like a rat.”

-I’ve heard people say they don’t want to become Christians because they don’t want to be “trapped like a rat” in rules and regulations.
+I’ve heard people say they don’t want to become a Christian because they don’t want to be “trapped like a rat” in rules and regulations.
 For them, following God equals loss of freedom to have fun and enjoy life.

-However God’s word tells us, “Where the Spirit of the Lord is, there is freedom.”
-But how does that make sense if God asks us to accept His Son, Jesus Christ as our Savior and to be in subjection to God’s authority.
+The Bible tells us that where the Spirit of the Lord is, there is freedom.
+But how does that make sense, if God asks us to accept His Son, Jesus Christ as our Savior, and to be in subjection to His authority?
 Why should we be in subjection to anyone?
 We want freedom!

 Why should we trust Him?
 His character traits are Holy, pure and unfailing love, mercy, kindness, faithfulness, gentleness, and a myriad of other perfect and wonderful qualities.

-If everyone on this planet honestly and truly lived by the Ten Commandments, the earthly freedom would be amazing.
-We wouldn’t have to worry about being lied to, murdered, or having anything stolen, the Sabbath would truly be a day of rest and relaxation, and every facet of our life would be better.
+If everyone on this planet honestly and truly lived by the Ten Commandments, the freedom would be amazing.
+We wouldn’t have to worry about being lied to, murdered, or having anything stolen.
+The Sabbath would truly be a day of rest and relaxation and every facet of our life would be better.

-When God asks us to accept His Son as our Savior, God springs the trap, He offers hope and a future, freedom from sin and death, freedom to live under God’s grace, freedom in His unfailing love, and freedom to experience eternal life.
+When God asks us to accept His Son as our Savior, we are no longer trapped like rats.
+God releases us from the trap of death and sin.
+God offers hope and a future, freedom from sin and death, freedom to live under God’s grace, freedom in His unfailing love, and freedom to experience eternal life.